ian-bateman/multi_arch-mainline-linux/readme.md

-This is just a set of scripts to rebuild a known working kernel for both ARM devices and funky AMD laptops (mainly because of overheating and the need to build a custom and/or packaged kernel on different build host.
+This is just a set of scripts to rebuild a known working kernel for both ARM devices and funky AMD laptops (mainly because of overheating and the need to build a custom and/or packaged kernel on different build host).
 Also you get the latest linux-stable.

 The main config variables in version.sh are just hacked in at the moment;